 The Black Snake T-Shirt

 Make a statement with this shirt by Yaqui, Huichol and Ojibwe artist Maya McKibbin, which symbolizes the Lakota prophecy of The Black Snake.
-Maya was the winner of the MOA Shop’s 4th annual Emerging Indigenous Artist contest in 2017.
-Royalties from the sale of this shirt are paid to the artist.
-This unisex style, made from 100% cotton, is available in red and black.
+Maya was the winner of the MOA Shop’s 4th annual Emerging Indigenous Artist contest in 2017, now available in red and black.

-About the Artist: Maya McKibbin was born in Sechelt, BC, and moved to London at the age of ten.
+Maya McKibbin was born in Sechelt, BC, and moved to London, England at the age of ten.
 She studies Computer Graphic Arts in Denmark and often stays late into the night drawing and writing.
 She hopes to bring modern Indigenous stories to an international audience.

 - choosing a selection results in a full page refresh